jchatel/quickmail-next-docs/email-accounts/handling-replies-with-opportunities.md

 - Deleting

-To do this, select multiple replies: you can select them one by one, by page, or select all.
-Then, click on the action from the different options.
+To use bulk actions, select multiple opportunities — one by one, by page, or all at once — then click the desired action.

 ![screenshot](../images/022_file-bOVUhxDYlR.png)